*The application window for the 2018 cohort will be open January 22-February 23.

 - Submit your 250 word essay about your interests, skills, and experience in the field of Applied Politics.

-Students who are accepted MUST enroll in the following two courses for Fall 2017
+Students who are accepted MUST enroll in the following three courses for Fall 2018:

 ADPR 3860 Introduction to Public Affairs Communications: Tu Th 9:30 to 10:45 am